Asti, California

 In 1881, Andrea Sbarboro established two communities, Asti and Chianti, as part of his Italian Swiss Agricultural Colony.
 A plaque at the southeast corner of Asti Road and Asti Post Office Road commemorates the colony, whose wines won ten gold medals in international competition.
 The colony is California Historical Landmark #621.

 Located in the Alexander Valley AVA, Asti is the home of Asti Winery.
 By the mid-1950s, it had become the second-most-visited destination in California, after Disneyland.

-Asti had a post office which closed in 1978.
-It used the ZIP Code 95413.
+Asti had a post office which closed in 1978 and used the ZIP Code 95413.
 The community is now served by Cloverdale's ZIP Code, 95425.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Asti has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.